neos/doctools/TheDefinitiveGuide/PartII/Kickstart.rst

 Kickstart
 =========

+.. sectionauthor:: Robert Lemke <robert@typo3.org>

 FLOW3 makes it easy to start with a new application.
 The ``Kickstart`` package provides template based scaffolding for generating an initial layout of packages, controllers, models and views.

 .. note::

 	At the time of this writing these functions are only available through FLOW3's command line interface.
-Please note that this might change in the future because the philosophy of FLOW3 is using
+This might change in the future as a graphical interface to the kickstarter is developed.

-	- the command line for **automatization** and **system administrative tasks and**
-	- a clear web interface for **modeling** and **development**

 Command Line Tool
 =================